 Use this key When you want to Function activate softkeys (explained in the next section), which are used for operations such as setting the console date and time and switching the console to Night Service.
 Trunk Group see which trunk groups are busy.
-Phonebook dial by name.
-Cancel clear misdialed information.
+Phonebook dial by name (unlabeled key next to Trunk Group) Cancel clear misdialed information.
 Set Page page extension users using their telephone speakers.
 Release disconnect or transfer calls.
 Page make an announcement over the paging system.
 Block restrict selected extensions/guest rooms from calling each other.
 Hold place calls to the console on hold.
 Hold 1 through 3 are direct holds.
 Pressing Hold 1, Hold 2, or Hold 3 places a call on hold at that location.
 Pressing Hold 4+ accesses five additional hold slots.
-Answer answer incoming calls to the console on a "first-come, first-served" basis.
+Answer answer incoming calls to the console on a "first-come, first- served" basis.

-$\mbox{\bf Note:}$ The unlabeled key next to the Trunk Group key is reserved for future system enhancements.
+Note: The middle unlabeled key is reserved for future system enhancements